I’ll let the words run wild today

 Alliteration is their game;

 Quick to strive for strong allusion

-Hinting names or known conclusions;
+Hinting names of known conclusion;

 Far to prone to anaphora,

-Far to prone to simply bore you.
+Far to prone to simply bore ya.

 Rude assonance and dissonance